PavanRangani/docs/docs/prd/communication/meeting.md

       - or Last Related Entity section DOWN icon will be disabled
       - For intermediate Related Entity section, both icons will be enabled.

+- All the Tasks added from Add meeting page are saved after the meeting is saved.
+So on Save action of meeting, UI app shows SAVE button disable and shows loader in content area until all the tasks of the meeting is saved to the server.

 ## Edit